 The trick is to stick to a routine so that taking breaks becomes a habit.
 But whatever you choose, if you need to stop studying, do it.

 Don't push it.

 But most importantly, studying regularly and regularly taking breaks can help you improve your studying habits.
-When you follow your study plan, sticking to your study schedule and taking breaks, you will find yourself enjoying studying more.
+When you follow your study plan, stick to your study schedule, and take breaks, you will find yourself enjoying studying more.

 Sleep is one of the most important and overlooked factors when it comes to improving study habits.
 If you’re tired, there’s no telling what you’re going to accomplish.
 You may have hours of study time in front of you, but you may be too exhausted to pay attention.